AHN can help you manage this challenging time and ensure that this is still a joyous and beautiful experience for your

 Take a look at common FAQs regarding pregnancy and Coronavirus.
 If you have any additional concerns, please reach out directly to your OB office.
 Our care teams are available to answer your questions and prepare you for what’s to come.

-Right now, there is not much data on this.
+Right now, there's is not much data on this.
 However, in the few cases that have occurred, Coronavirus did not pass from mom to baby.
 Breast milk and amniotic fluid were also found virus-free.

 If you have a chronic medical condition, reach out to your doctor for other precautionary steps.

 No — you should still have your prenatal visits.
 They’re important to ensure you and your child are healthy.
 Reach out to your OB practice for more information on scheduling your prenatal visits — AHN offers in-person and virtual options.

 That said, we’re working to change things.
-AHN is following World Health Organization guidelines to allow for less in-person visits and implementing virtual visits when possible.
+AHN is following World Health Organization guidelines to allow for fewer in-person visits and implementing virtual visits when possible.
 Reach out to your OB for more information.

 Reach out to your OB.
 Your doctor will evaluate you over the phone and tell you what to expect.
 You can also complete a video visit.

 While you wait to connect with your doctor or take any next steps, stay safely in your home and away from others.

-AHN does not advocate home births.
+AHN does not advocate for home births.
 Having your baby in a hospital is still the safest place you can be — as we’re prepared to handle any medical concerns that arise.

 No — Coronavirus shouldn’t change the timing of your delivery.
 Your doctor will make recommendations on induction based on your specific health concerns.

 No. If you aren’t showing any symptoms and haven’t been directly exposed to Coronavirus, there’s no need to get tested.

 Before you go to the hospital, call your OB-GYN.
-Your doc will do a quick over-the-phone evaluation and give you the next steps.
+Your doc will do a quick over-the-phone evaluation and tell you what to do next.
 This call is a key step in keeping you safe and avoiding exposure at the hospital.